Welcome to Jack Endino's Recording and Mastering Studio Search Engine.

 * CAPITAL letters and dashes [-] are ignored, and partial search terms work fine: searching for "maHA" or "s10" or "NS-1" under "Monitor Speakers" will show every studio with Yamaha NS10 monitors; searching for "ouNdgA" under "Clients/Bands" will show studios Soundgarden recorded at, at least until some band named "Oundga" comes along and screws everything up.

 * On the other hand, whatever phrase you do enter will be treated as a single, long search term.
 There are no plans to accommodate multiple search terms, phrases in quotation marks, boolean searches (AND/NOT/OR etc), or any of that fancy web portal stuff.
-This ain't Yahoo; keeping it simple keeps it quick.
+This ain't Google; keeping it simple keeps it quick.

 * If you click on a studio's direct website link, a new window will open for it, but this search engine's window (with your last search term and list of results) will remain intact under it.